vivmost/Java_Basics/README.md

 # Java_Learnings

-These are the codes for all my learnings in core Java from apni kaksha.
+These are all my Basic learnings in core Java.